 Although there are several cultural similarities between the UK and Ireland, most things will be different.

 🍺 Pub culture is more than just drinking.
-Pubs are where people gather to play music, bond with family, celebrate milestones, and socialise.
+Pubs are where people gather to play music, bond with family, celebrate milestones, and socialize.

 🛐 Religion also has a significant impact in Ireland, affecting laws and healthcare.
 Awareness of religious undertones in fundamental aspects of Irish culture is important.